-can you believe the end of summer is here? sure, it’s still officially about a month away. but, here in the states, the unofficial end of summer is fast approaching. it’s time to eat all the late summer bounty before cooler weather and it’s produce takes over. enter this cast iron pound cake. it’s a buttery cake that acts as a most delicious way to enjoy summer’s waning fruit.
+The unofficial end of summer is fast approaching.
+It's time to eat all the late summer bounty before cooler weather and its produce takes over.
+Enter this cast iron pound cake.
+It's a buttery cake that acts as a most delicious way to enjoy summer's waning fruit.

-perhaps the thing I love most about this cake is it’s ability to adapt to the changing seasons. from apples to pears, peaches to blueberries, blackberries and almonds, even beautiful bright lemon, they all work SO WELL. plus, this cake screams casual elegance that feels perfectly at home as cake for breakfast or a simple after dinner dessert. truth be told, im a “cake just because” kind of person. read on for more delicious details about this endlessly adaptable cast iron pound cake.
+Perhaps the thing I love most about this cake is it's ability to adapt to the changing seasons.
+From apples to pears, peaches to blueberries, blackberries and almonds, even beautiful bright lemon, they all work SO WELL.
+Plus, this cake screams casual elegance that feels perfectly at home as cake for breakfast or a simple after dinner dessert.
+Read on for more delicious details about this endlessly adaptable cast iron pound cake.

 - European butter

 - See recipe notes for a DIY version

 - Fresh seasonal fruit of choice